taehyounpark/queryosity/README.md

   })(p4ll, met, met_phi);
 ```
 The computation graph is guaranteed to be
-- Recursion-free, as the grammar forbids this by construction.
+- Recursion-free, as the interface forbids this by construction.
 - No-copy of column values passed from one another, unless a conversion is required.

 #### Custom definitions